25Lilly/Path-Planning-for-Robotic-Hypertrophic-Laser-Scar-Therapy/README.md

 Press Run All.

 **Run Locally:**
-Download the .ipynb file, segmentation folder, and images folder.
+Download the `image_to_path_pipeline.ipynb`, segmentation folder, and images folder.
 Download all required libraries.
 Run code.